-The strength that helps protect us when we are faced with stressful events at home and work is RESILIENCE – a combination of ways of thinking and social-emotional skills that help people of all ages to manage their feelings and behaviour.
+The strength that helps protect us when faced with stressful events at home and work is RESILIENCE – a combination of thinking and social-emotional skills that help people of all ages manage their feelings and behaviour.

 A resilient MINDSET towards stress can change the impact of stress.
-The degree to which someone holds the mindset that stress has positive consequences or has the mindset that stress has horrible consequences impacts the individual’s performance, productivity, health and well-being.
+The degree to which someone holds the mindset that stress has positive consequences or horrible consequences impacts the individual’s performance, productivity, health and wellbeing.

-As students, teachers, administrators and parents prepare for the return of schooling that may include distance learning, we need to be aware that what will help everyone cope emotionally including managing their anxiety as well as to be positive about today and tomorrow is their resilience.
-We need to stimulate people’s awareness of the ABCs of resilience which includes the power we all have to become more resilient.
-This needs to be a top priority.
+As students, teachers, administrators, and parents prepare for the return of schooling, possibly including distance learning, we need to be aware a person’s resilience is what will help them cope emotionally, including managing their anxiety and being positive about today and tomorrow.
+We need to stimulate people’s awareness of the ABCs of resilience, including the power we all have to become more resilient needs to be a top priority.

 Resilience is what protects all of us from the negative and painful feelings we can experience at these times – much like an umbrella protects us from the rain.